Updated August 2018

 While Pinterest has always made the user experience a priority there comes a time when pins in your home feed have made you think “Hey I’m not interested in those pins”.
 Or “Why am I seeing so many pins of the same type of image?”
 You get to the point… and if it happens often enough you are annoyed.
 The cause could be one of the following reasons:

-- Pins that you simply don’t find useful
+- Pins that you simply don’t find useful or don’t like

 - Pinners who constantly spam your group boards

 - You realize that you’ve been following a spammer…yikes!

 - You don’t want to see “Promoted Pins” because it’s clogging up your home feed